joshuagryphon/plastid/docs/source/quickstart.rst

   - Some :ref:`data <quickstart-data>` to analyze.
 This is the focus of this document.

   - Familiarity with a handful of concepts and conventions.
-    We encourage new users to check :doc:`concepts` and browse as needed.
+    We encourage new users to check :ref:`concepts-index` and browse as needed.

   - Some scientific software for data analysis.
 See :doc:`installation` for instructions on how to get :data:`yeti` and its dependencies.